N-Wouda/Urban-Waste-Collection/README.md

 - Forecasting and vehicle routing techniques to plan waste collection;
 - Analysis tools for evaluating different planning techniques.

+Additionally, the notebooks in `notebooks/` reproduce the results from our paper.
+This includes the results from the case study (in `case_study.ipynb`), and an exploratory analysis of the case study setting and sensor data (in `exploration.ipynb` and `sensors.ipynb`, respectively).

 ## Installation

 Update or get `poetry`, and then simply use `poetry install` from the repository root.